odea-project/qAlgorithms/report/report.md

 Since a bin created as a subset of another bin shares OS and the cumulative error with its precursor, both do not need to be calculated more than once.
 The function terminates if the bin it is called on has less than five data points.
-These points are then added to a vector which can later be used by diagnostic functions. @todo reasoning (@gerrit: what happens to these small bins?)
+These points are then added to a vector which can later be used by diagnostic functions.
+(@gerrit: what happens to these small bins?)
 If a bin cannot be split further, it is added to the container for open bins.

 <b> subsetScan: </b>